Ebatsin/locomotor/convention.md

 ### Apps

 The system is composed of 3 apps : the **core**, the **user interface** and the **administrator interface**.
-Each of this can be found in the directory *src/apps*.

 * **core** : The core is the main app which offers an interface to the DB.
-It acts as a server and answers the user requests;
+It acts as a server and answers the user requests.
+It can be found in *src/locomotor/core*
 * **user interface** : The user interface is a client that allows the user to connect to the core, send requests and display the results.
+It can be found in *src/locomotor/interface/user*
 * **administrator interface** : The administrator interface is a client that allows the user to connect to the core and manage the DB.
+It can be found in *src/locomotor/interface/administration*

 ### Components

-A collection of reusable componants which can be used by more than one app.
-The components can be found in the directory *src/components*.
+A collection of reusable components which can be used by more than one app.
+The components can be found in the directory *src/locomotor/components* for the elements shared between the 3 apps.
+For the elements shared only between the 2 interfaces, the components can be found in the directory *src/locomotor/interface/components*.

 ### Libs

 A collection of libraries used by the project.

-**note** : not all libraries used by the project are stored on the repository
+**note** : not all libraries used by the project are stored on the repository.

 The libraries can be found in the directory *libs*